Birds eye view of Centennial College

 Sustainability, Truth and Reconciliation

-Located in Scarborough, Ontario, Centennial College (Centennial) has five campus locations, each specializing in unique areas of study.
-With student enrollment numbers growing, Centennial needed to expand the capacity of its Progress Campus.
-The campus itself resides on the treaty lands and territory of the Mississaugas of the Credit First Nation.
-In acknowledgement of the Indigenous land the campus stands on and the college’s commitment to Truth and Reconciliation, Centennial wanted to build a sustainable gateway structure that embodies Indigenous inclusivity and culture.
+Located in Toronto, Ontario, Centennial College (Centennial) has five campus locations, each specializing in unique areas of study.
+With student enrollment numbers growing, Centennial needed to expand the capacity of its Progress Campus, which resides on the treaty lands and territory of the Mississaugas of the Credit First Nation.
+In acknowledgement of the Indigenous land the campus stands on and to support the college’s commitment to Truth and Reconciliation, Centennial decided to build a sustainable gateway structure that embodies Indigenous inclusivity and culture.

-The new grand, state-of-the-art structure will include 1,057 individual pieces of locally sourced, cross- and glue-laminated Canadian timber.
-The use of timber is a conscious and sustainable decision, as the facility’s design will also incorporate WELL, LEED, and Net Zero Carbon elements to ensure that the building’s operations produce no emissions.
+The new, state-of-the-art structure includes 1,057 individual pieces of locally sourced, cross- and glue-laminated Canadian timber.
+The use of timber is a conscious and sustainable decision, as the facility’s design also incorporates WELL, LEED and Net Zero Carbon elements to ensure that the building’s operations produce no emissions.

-The six-storey, 150,000 sq. ft. facility’s design stems from the Mi’kmaq concept of ‘two-eyed seeing’ and draws heavily from Indigenous principles and nature.
-The expansion will incorporate gathering spaces for Traditionalists, Elders, citizens of Indigenous Nations and members of indigenous communities.
-It will also include indoor and outdoor learning spaces, common areas, office space, and areas suitable for smudging ceremonies.
-Its flexible learning spaces contribute to the concept of inclusivity as students, staff and visitors will be able to adjust the orientation of the building’s physical elements to be more conductive of Indigenous teaching and learning models.
+The six-storey, 150,000 sq. ft. facility designed by Smoke Architecture and DIALOG Design stems from the Mi’kmaq concept of ‘Two-Eyed Seeing’ and draws heavily from Indigenous creation stories, principles and nature.
+The expansion includes gathering spaces for Traditionalists, Elders, citizens of Indigenous Nations and members of Indigenous communities.
+It also includes indoor and outdoor learning spaces, communal areas, office space and areas suitable for smudging ceremonies.
+Its flexible learning spaces and modular furniture contribute to the concept of inclusivity, as students, staff and visitors can reconfigure the space to be more conducive to various learning models.

 Poetic inspiration

-The college subsequently hired us to provide comprehensive project management services through all phases of work, from the project definition and assessment of the most appropriate construction methodology, through to procurement of the bridging consultants, design-build team and beyond.
-With Truth and Reconciliation at the forefront of this project, we met with Chief R. Stacey Laforme, of the Mississaugas of the New Credit First Nation, who recommended Living in the Tall Grass: Poems of Reconciliation – a book of poems he’d written and published.
-The book motivated the project team and truly influenced the concept, design and procurement strategies of this project.
+With Truth and Reconciliation at the forefront of this project, we met with Chief R. Stacey Laforme of the Mississaugas of the New Credit First Nation who shared some of his stories and learnings and recommended Living in the Tall Grass: Poems of Reconciliation – a book of poems he’d written and published.
+The college quickly obtained the book and took a moment of pause to truly assess the poems and stories.
+With these new learnings and understandings, the book motivated the team and profoundly influenced the concept, design and procurement strategies of this project.

-Recognizing that we couldn’t convey the book’s messages in a Request for Proposal (RFP), our team purchased a copy for each pre-qualified design-build proponent and recommended they read it to inspire their designs and overall submissions.
-This unique approach allowed us to recommend a team that understood the importance of the project and aligned with its vision.
+Recognizing that they couldn’t convey the book’s messages in a Request for Proposal (RFP), the team purchased a copy for each pre-qualified design-build proponent well in advance of releasing the RFP, and recommended they read it to inspire their designs and overall submissions.
+This unique approach led to proponents that understood the importance of Centennial College’s project and aligned with its vision.
 During presentations, some team members expressed the emotional impact of the Chief’s words and how certain lines translated into the proposed design.